Leo-Corporation/LeoCorp-Docs/Documentation/CONTRIBUTINGTEMPLATE.md

 ## Knowledge
 To contribute to this project, you will need to have some prerequisites:

-- A basic knowledge of C# (this project is written in C# 8.0)
+- A basic knowledge of C# (this project is written in C# X.X)
 - A basic knowledge of XAML
-- A basic knowledge of Visual Studio and Blend
+- A basic knowledge of Visual Studio

 ## Tools
 You will also need to have the following tools: